mzebley/mark-down/packages/react/README.md

 Features:

 - Uses DOMPurify under the hood for HTML sanitisation.
-- Accepts `className`, `style`, and other DOM props for styling.
+- Accepts `className` for styling and emits `onLoaded(snippet)` once HTML resolves.
-- Supports `renderSnippet` for full control over rendering if you prefer not to use `dangerouslySetInnerHTML`.
+- Customise UX via `loadingFallback` / `errorFallback`, or render the hook directly for complete control.

 ## Server-side rendering